 Alongside this we continue to promote effective markets through applying the Secure and Promote licence condition.
 Secure and Promote was introduced as a special licence condition in obligated parties' generation licences.
 It was designed to help small suppliers access the wholesale electricity market, and to ensure the market provides the products and price signals needed to enable all market participants to compete effectively.
+Starting in Q2 2017, we intend to conduct a review of the policy.
+The review will allow stakeholders the chance to give their views on the things that have worked well about the policy so far, and the things, if any, which could be improved.

-We will also continue to engage at a GB and EU level on matters relating to EU Financial Legislation, to ensure ongoing liquidity in wholesale energy markets and clarity with its border with REMIT.
+Alongside these activities we will continue to engage at a GB and EU level on matters relating to EU financial legislation, to ensure ongoing liquidity in wholesale energy markets and clarity with its border with REMIT.